 - Read about all 21 of the California Missions here

 Mission San Antonio de Pala Asistencia is located right on Highway 76, about 5 miles off the 15 Freeway.
 It is on the Pala Indian Reservation, close to the casino, and there is a small parking lot you can park in.

 Pulling up in the parking lot, you will immediately see this is a small mission, especially if you came from the other two near San Diego.
 That said, it does have a few unique things to see.

 Since I went when the gift shop was not open, I had to walk around on my own and see the different spots.
 The first thing I ventured into was the chapel.

 The chapel here is much smaller than the typical mission chapel, and it uses a lot of large wood beams, which you do not see as often in the other missions.
 The chapel can still hold a decent amount of people though, and it is working chapel for Mass on the weekends.

 The altar was relatively plain but beautiful in its simplicity, and the walls were covered in a fading pattern.

 After exiting the chapel, we went and saw the bell tower, which is one of the only bell towers not directly connected to the church in the missions system.

 The top of the bell tower has a real cactus planted on it, which is how the padre who created it decided to signify that it was done.

-All in all, it took about 20 minutes to walk around this mission and see it.
+It took about 20 minutes to walk around this mission and see it.
 I am glad I came as I have been visiting all the missions, which you can read about here.
-I wouldn’t say you should plan a trip just around visiting, but if you are in the area then it is worth stopping by as it is pretty and historic.
+I wouldn’t say you should plan a trip just around visiting this one, but if you are in the area, then it is worth stopping by as it is pretty and historic.
 Let me know what you think in the comments.